hltcoe/concrete-stanford/README.md

 ### Non-Tokenized Input
 The main annotator for non-tokenized input is `AnnotateNonTokenizedConcrete`.
 It requires sectioned data, and each section **must** have valid `textSpans` set.
-While there are other requirements (see `AnnotateNonTokenizedConcrete.ensurePreconditionsMet`), these are the most important.

 In addition to the above added annotations, `AnnotateNonTokenizedConcrete` will add entity mention identification and coreference.